telerik/winforms-docs/richtexteditor/features/format-painter.md

 # Format Painter

-The Format Painter feature in **RadRichTextBox** enables you to copy the formatting of a document element and apply it to other elements. the functionality can be used programmatically through the methods of the [RadDocumentEditor]({%slug winforms/richtexteditor-/features/raddocumenteditor%}) class or you can use the UI.
+The Format Painter feature in **RadRichTextEditor** enables you to copy the formatting of a document element and apply it to other elements. the functionality can be used programmatically through the methods of the [RadDocumentEditor]({%slug winforms/richtexteditor-/features/raddocumenteditor%}) class or you can use the UI.

 * [UI and Commands](#ui-and-commands)
 * [Using Format Painter Programmatically](#using-format-painter-programmatically)